rencreations/atlas/docs/design-system.md

 ## Rollout checklist

 Keep these values in sync across environments.
 Drift here has caused staging-only failures that were hard to reproduce later.

+## Capacity notes

+If you touch this area, run the checks listed below and watch the dashboard for the first hour after deploy.

+The happy path is well covered; the cases below are the ones that historically bit us.
+Each entry links to the issue that motivated the fix.